T5impact/PacsRevengeCodeSamples/README.md

 Contains many support functions for sampling the grid and converting to and from grid coordinates (2D indices).

 Contains the ability to "corrupt" the map using recursion to change a map dynamically as the game progresses.
 Used in the endless mode.

+## Weapon Script C#

+This is an abstract class representation of a weapon.

+Takes advantage of inheritance to allow for the modular implementation of multiple weapons with the rest of the game systems.